matronator/MTRGen/docs/online-registry/publishing-templates.md

 To create an account using the CLI tool, we'll be using the `signup` command.
 It takes two arguments - username and a password.

 {: .caution }
 > The order of arguments matter.
 Username has to be first and password second.
-Be careful not to switch them up and create an account with your password for a username.
+Be careful not to switch them up and create an account with your password for username.

-#### Using the `signup` command
+#### Using the `signup` and `login` commands

 ```bash
 vendor/bin/mtrgen signup username password